bvibber/aotjs/readme.md

 * better performance than an interpreter
 * small, but standard-ish JS language implementation
     * target ES6 or so for starters
-* ability to call to the JS runtime from linked C
+* ability to call to the JS runtime from host
-* ability to add JS objects from linked C
+* ability to add JS objects from host

 ## Non-goals